What You’ll Learn 🎯

 OMA - operational modal analysis

-Both OMA and ODS only use output response channels, but where ODS mainly provide deflection shapes for animation, OMA provides a modal model like EMA (Experimental Modal Analysis) does, which includes resonance frequencies, damping ratios and mode shapes of simple and complex structures.
+While both OMA and Operational Deflection Shapes (ODS) use only output response channels, ODS is primarily used to visualize deflection shapes for animation purposes.
+In contrast, OMA delivers a full modal model, similar to Experimental Modal Analysis (EMA), providing resonance frequencies, damping ratios, and mode shapes for both simple and complex structures.

 MIMO - multiple shaker excitation

-Multiple-Input Multiple-Output (MIMO) measurement techniques are a well-proven and well-established method for collecting FRF data sets.
-MIMO methods offer some distinct advantages for the measurement and extraction of basic modal parameters especially while testing larger structures.
+Multiple-Input Multiple-Output (MIMO) measurement techniques are well-proven and widely established methods for collecting Frequency Response Function (FRF) data sets.
+MIMO methods offer distinct advantages in measuring and extracting basic modal parameters, particularly when testing larger structures.

-The response transducers must be roved around unless there are sufficient transducers available to cover all the response DOFs.
-With this type of testing, uncorrelated random (continuous, burst, or periodic random) excitation signals are used.
-Burst random and periodic random signals have the ability to provide leakage-free estimates of the FRFs, i.e., without resolution-bias errors, which is an advantage compared to continuous random signals.
+The response transducers must be roved unless enough are available to cover all the response DOFs simultaneously.
+In MIMO testing, uncorrelated random signals—such as continuous, burst, or periodic random—are typically used for excitation.
+Among these, burst and periodic random signals offer the advantage of producing leakage-free FRF estimates (i.e., without resolution-bias errors), which is an improvement over continuous random signals.

-On the left side of the Modal test UI, you select Shaker as a test method, resolution of the measurement, and additional output channels.
+On the left side of the Modal Test user interface (UI), select Shaker as the test method, specify the resolution of the measurement, and configure any additional output channels as needed.

 On the right side of the UI, define the excitation source and excitation channels.
-We will use Dewesoft AO to drive the shakers and we select Burst random noise as the type of excitation.
+In this example, we will use Dewesoft AO to drive the shakers and select Burst Random Noise as the excitation type.

-We will measure the excitation with 2 force transducers in Z+ direction, at points 1 and 2.
+Excitation will be measured using two force transducers positioned in the Z+ direction, located at points 1 and 2.

-We measured the responses with 4 tri-axial accelerometers in X, Y, and Z direction (points 1, 2, 4, 5) and with 2 uni-axial accelerometers in Z direction (points 3 and 6).
-Setup was done accordingly, as shown in the image below.
+We measured the responses using four tri-axial accelerometers in the X, Y, and Z directions (at points 1, 2, 4, and 5), and two uni-axial accelerometers in the Z direction (at points 3 and 6).
+The setup was configured accordingly, as shown in the image below.

-On time-domain recorder (top right corner) you can see time domain channels from excitation and responses.
+In the time-domain recorder (top right corner), you can see the time-domain signals from both the excitation and the response channels.

-On the left side, the results are displayed on 2D graphs.
-You can see transfer functions, coherences, and MIF (mode indicator functions).
-The geometry is animated from the selected frequency.
+On the left side, the results are displayed using 2D graphs, showing transfer functions, coherences, and Mode Indicator Functions (MIFs).
+The geometry is animated based on the selected frequency.

 Transfer functions setup tab